Rana Sana to submit reference against Sheikh Rashid

 ISLAMABAD: Accusing Federal Minister for Railways Sheikh Rashid Ahmad of minting ill-gotten money, the PML-N leader Rana Sanaullah has announced to send a reference to Speaker of the National Assembly Asad Qaisar seeking disqualification of the minister as member of the House.

+“Shaikh Rashid has been using ill-gotten money to do his business in the name of his brother and nephews,” the PML-N parliamentarian said, adding that Shaikh Rashid was fraud and a liar.

-He said that Sheikh Rashid was a corrupt person and he committed corruption in the past and was still involved in corrupt practices.
-“Presence of a corrupt person like Sheikh Rashid in the National Assembly is insult of the House,” he said.
+He said that Shaikh Rashid was a corrupt person and he committed corruption in the past and was still involved in corrupt practices.
+“Presence of a corrupt person like Shaikh Rashid in the National Assembly is insult of the House,” he said.

 ISLAMABAD: Accusing Federal Minister for Railways Sheikh Rashid Ahmad of minting ill-gotten money, the PML-N leader Rana Sanaullah has announced to send a reference to Speaker of the National Assembly Asad Qaisar seeking disqualification of the minister as member of the House.

+“Shaikh Rashid has been using ill-gotten money to do his business in the name of his brother and nephews,” the PML-N parliamentarian said, adding that Shaikh Rashid was fraud and a liar.

-He said that Sheikh Rashid was a corrupt person and he committed corruption in the past and was still involved in corrupt practices.
-“Presence of a corrupt person like Sheikh Rashid in the National Assembly is insult of the House,” he said.
+He said that Shaikh Rashid was a corrupt person and he committed corruption in the past and was still involved in corrupt practices.
+“Presence of a corrupt person like Shaikh Rashid in the National Assembly is insult of the House,” he said.